-X. Representatives and Support Persons
+VIII.
+Representatives and Support Persons

-Legal representation is not permitted in any proceeding or meeting, although parties may be accompanied by a support person.
-The support person may be, but may not act in the role of, an attorney.
+Legal representation is not permitted in any proceeding or meeting.
+Parties may be accompanied by a support person.
+The support person may be any attorney, but may not act as an attorney.
 Support persons may not have another role in the specific case process (e.g., witness).
-The role of a support person shall be limited to consultation with the person(s) they are advising, and they may not address the Panel or question witnesses.
+The role of a support person shall be limited to consultation with the person(s) they are advising.
+The support person may not address the Panel, question witnesses, or otherwise speak on behalf of the party.
 A violation of this limitation may result in a support person being removed from the proceeding at the discretion of the presiding officer or the Director of SRR or designee.
-Respondents and authorized complainants must notify SRR if they will have a support person during any student conduct proceeding, and if their support person is an attorney, at least two business days prior to the meeting or student conduct proceeding.
+At least two business days before a meeting or proceeding, respondents and authorized complainants must notify SRR (a) if they will have a support person during any student conduct proceeding and (b) if their support person is an attorney.
 The university retains the right to have legal counsel present at any meeting or student conduct proceeding.

-XI.
+IX.
 Sanctions